Bound High!: History

 Bound High! was conceived by Chameleon Twist creator Hideyuki Nakanishi at Japan System Supply, who worked as one of the designers and programmers on the project as an undergraduate student.
 Nakanishi had looked at game plans on the desk of the company's president and found them uninteresting.
 This led to Nakanishi creating a summary for Bound High! and leaving it on the wall for the president to find.
 This led to the project being greenlit.
 One of Nakanishi's co-workers handled the sound programming along with composer Takaaki Oka, while Nakanishi handled everything else.
 More members eventually joined the development process.

 Bound High! was first showcased to the video game press and attendees of Shoshinkai 1995, and later had its rights purchased by Nintendo, which originally slated it for a February 23, 1996 release.
 It was later showcased at E3 1996 and was set to be one of the first games for the relaunch of the Virtual Boy along with Intelligent Systems' Dragon Hopper.
-It was slated for a August 26, 1996 launch in both United States and Japan; however it was never released due to Nintendo discontinuing the Virtual Boy for being a commercial failure.
+It was slated for an August 26, 1996 launch in both United States and Japan; however it was never released due to Nintendo discontinuing the Virtual Boy for being a commercial failure.

 On May 3, 2010, a complete ROM image compiled from the source code of Bound High! that was acquired by hobbyist community Planet Virtual Boy was leaked online.
 A limited number of reproduction copies were created and released, complete with packaging mimicking officially licensed Virtual Boy releases.

 Reception and legacy

 Prior to the discontinuation of the Virtual Boy that led to Bound High! being cancelled, former Nintendo president Hiroshi Yamauchi called the game as "the most promising title" during his keynote speech at Shoshinkai 1995.
 In a preview, Nintendo Power referred to its design as "fiendish."
 They later praised it, noting that it had the potential to be one of the best Virtual Boy releases.
 1UP.com's Todd Ciolek regarded it as a notable cancelled game, praising its use of the Virtual Boy's visual design.
 Retronauts writer Jeremy Parish speculated that the release of Star Fox 2 on the SNES Classic could lead to Bound High! seeing a proper release as well.
+Writing for Time Extension, John Szczepaniak proclaimed that "No other game in the library showcases the potential of the Virtual Boy like Bound High! does".

 After the release of Bound High! on Virtual Boy was cancelled, Japan System Supply took most of the ideas and the soundtrack when developing a follow-up on the Game Boy titled Chalvo 55 that was released in February 1997.
 Hideyuki Nakanishi was not involved during its development due to lack of interest.